Webster Vienna Private University: Notable alumni

-Accreditations & recognitions
+Accreditation's & Recognition's

 Webster Vienna Private University is accredited in the United States by the Higher Learning Commission at both the undergraduate and graduate levels.
 Since 2001, the university has also held accreditation with the Austrian Accreditation Council as an Austrian private university.
 Furthermore, all Business and Management programs at Webster Vienna are accredited by the Accreditation Council for Business Schools and Programs (ACBSP).

 Additional recognitions given to Webster Vienna include the following: